Heshtin/Chess-Transformer/README.md

 - **8 attention heads**.
 - The **MLP block** expands the embedding dimension to **4x** its initial size.

+## Implicit search architecture
+To aid implicit search, we are also considering a mechanism where outputs of later attention blocks are fed back into earlier blocks.
+This is to simulate the nature or search where one performs a series of calculations, and if it doesn't work, goes back and tries again.
+What layer is fed back into what layer and for how many cycles could be determined using evolution.

 ---

 # Evidence of Implicit Search vs Pattern Recognition